Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Experimental Results

 \section{Experimental Results}

-We now evaluate \SC{our method (Algorithm \ref{alg:train})} on two diverse tasks. \SC{The first task is a simple, but illustrative, toy example of robotic motion planning.} In the second experiment, an \SC{autonomous aircraft must taxi} by tracking a runway center-line based on visual inputs in challenging weather conditions.
+We now evaluate \SC{our method (Alg. \ref{alg:train})} on three diverse tasks. \SC{The first task is a toy example of 2-D robotic motion planning.} The second task concerns manipulation in the RoboSuite \cite{robosuite2020} environment.
+Finally, in the third experiment, we make an \SC{autonomous aircraft taxi} by tracking a runway center-line based on visual inputs in challenging weather conditions.